haukex/raspinotes/BaseInstall.md

 2. **At First Boot Procedures**

+   0. Note that recent versions of Raspberry Pi OS (2025-11-24) will boot, connect to the network and allow the user to log in, but apparently still be doing background initialization (?), and they will reboot one more time shortly afterwards, so I recommend waiting for that before trying any of the following steps.
+      (I seem to remember the previous release, 2025-10-01, preventing the user from logging in while it's initializing, so this may be a bug that may get fixed.)

    1. Boot the Pi and log in with ssh user `pi`; you can make the login with this username automatic by putting the following in `~/.ssh/config` on your local machine: